Emadmasroor/NonlinearDynamics-S25/Labs/Lab3.md

 #### Oscilloscope settings

 Set the horizontal and vertical scaling and offset in such a way that you can view the interesting dynamical behavior 'in one go'.
-This means that you will have to change the 'Base' setting on the 'Time' panel and the 'Offset' and 'Range' settings on the 'Channel' panels, as shown below.
+This means that you may have to change the 'Base' setting on the 'Time' panel and the 'Offset' and 'Range' settings on the 'Channel' panels, as shown below.

 ![setting1](Lab3/set_sample_rate.gif){:style="max-width: 45%; height: auto;"} ![setting2](Lab3/set_offsets.gif){:style="max-width: 45%; height: auto;"}

+However, you should start with the default settings in the workspace files you downloaded, and hopefully you won't need to change anything.